mattcroat/redesign/posts/using-fonts-on-the-web/using-fonts-on-the-web.md

 ---
 title: Best Practices When Using Fonts
-description: Best practices I learned for using fonts on your site
+description: Everything I know about using fonts on the web and best practices.
-slug: 'using-fonts-on-the-web'
+slug: using-fonts-on-the-web
-published: '2021-5-15'
+published: 2021-5-15
-category: 'general'
+category: general
 ---

 # Best Practices When Using Fonts